A-gent/VALHEIM-VintageServer-Mod-Hub/README.md

 2.)
 Right click Valheim in your Steam library, click properties.<br>
 3.)
 Go to the installed files tab in the properties window.<br>
 4.)
 Click the "Browse" button to open up your game install folder.<br>
 5.)
-Unzip the zip file you downloaded before directly into your game client's
+Unzip the zip file you downloaded before directly into your game install folder.